illumiolabs/illumio-guard-duty-shield/README.md

 ## Installation

-Detailed instructions on how to deploy the Lambda container are located in the [INSTALL](INSTALL.md) document.
+Detailed instructions on how to deploy the Lambda Function are located in the [INSTALL](INSTALL.md) document.

 ## Support

-The AWS Lambda container is released and distributed as open source software subject to the [LICENSE](LICENSE).
-Illumio has no obligation or responsibility related to the AWS Lambda container with respect to support, maintenance, availability, security or otherwise.
+The AWS Lambda Function is released and distributed as open source software subject to the [LICENSE](LICENSE).
+Illumio has no obligation or responsibility related to the AWS Lambda Function with respect to support, maintenance, availability, security or otherwise.
 Please read the entire [LICENSE](LICENSE) for additional information regarding the permissions and limitations.
 You can engage with the author & contributors team and community on SLACK.